Prepping On A Budget With A Lunch At McDonald's

 Figure Out How You'll Pay For It

 One of the biggest hurdles people face when starting food storage is cost.
-It feels overwhelming to think about buying a year’s worth of supplies all at once.
+In fact, it can feel overwhelming to think about buying a year’s worth of supplies all at once.
 That’s why I use what I call the “Lunch at McDonald’s” method.

-Instead of dropping hundreds of dollars upfront, you simply set aside $20 each week—about the price of lunch for two at a fast-food restaurant.
+Instead of dropping hundreds of dollars upfront, a practical way to start prepping on a budget is you simply set aside $20 each week—about the price of lunch for two at a fast-food restaurant.
 Treat this $20 like a bill you owe yourself: put it in a jar, cup, or separate account before paying anything else.

-By doing this consistently, you make preparedness a priority without needing to justify whether you can “afford it” later.
+By doing this consistently, you make preparedness a priority without needing to justify whether you can “afford it”.
+As a result, the process feels more manageable and sustainable over time.

 Here’s how it works: